 Quick-maturing legumes for fallow land in South Asia

-In South Asia, people’s diets rely heavily on legumes, yet demand outstrips supply further exacerbating regional vitamin and mineral deficiencies.
-Yet until recently, a vast area of over fifteen million hectares lies idle (fallow) every year for three months between rice harvests, so ICARDA developed crops that reach maturity quickly, so the land can be used productively for additional crops.
-A myriad of nutritional benefits ensued, including increasing farmers’ incomes, boosting of the national economy and better food security.
+South Asian diets rely heavily on legumes, yet demand outstrips supply further exacerbating regional vitamin and mineral deficiencies.
+Until recently, a vast area of over fifteen million hectares lays idle (fallow) every year for three months between rice harvests.
+To take advantage of the fallow land ICARDA developed nutritious legume crops that reach maturity quickly and can be produced within the fallow window.
+The result was a significant increase in farmers’ incomes, boosting the national economy and better household nutrition and food security.

-To achieve this, ICARDA first developed and bred early maturing varieties of lentil, chickpea, and high bio-mass fodder grass pea in their climate-smart breeding program and then tested their suitability to the South Asian environment through field trials in Bangladesh, India, and Nepal.
-The trails proved that the improved varieties like lentils could successfully be grown and harvested on the fallow lands between the short rice harvesting seasons.
+ICARDA began by developing and bred early maturing varieties of lentil, Kabuli chickpea, and high bio-mass fodder grass pea within their climate-smart breeding program, and then tested their suitability to the South Asian environment through field trials in Bangladesh, India, and Nepal.
+The trials proved that the improved lentil varieties could be successfully produced on the fallow lands between rice crops.

-ICARDA and national partners have now released the new crop varieties to farmers across South Asia, within ICARDA’s integrated innovation packages that include key support for other productivity challenges.
-For example, a critical constraint to achieving high yields in the region is the difficulty farmers face in sourcing quality seeds during planting time.
-ICARDA scientists therefore invited farmers associations to participate in Village Seed Hubs (VSH) and train farmers on quality seed production and related agricultural approaches to ensure their availability.
+ICARDA and national partners have now released the new crop varieties to farmers across South Asia, within ICARDA’s integrated innovation packages that address other productivity challenges such as water scarcity and the difficulty farmers face in sourcing quality seeds during planting time.
+ICARDA scientists invited farmers associations to participate in Village Seed Hubs (VSH) and trained farmers on quality seed production, and related agricultural approaches to ensure their availability.

-- Seventy-six VSHs were established across the three countries, producing over 117 tons of certified seeds.
+Seventy-six VSHs established across the three countries, producing over 117 tons of certified seeds.